 I volunteered last year, am I still cleared to volunteer at this time?

 Yes, you are cleared if you have been cleared in the past.
-However, in order to remain eligible you must complete this year’s annual review, entitled “Abuse Prevention Refresher.”
-The annual review must be completed by December 1, 2011.
-On December 2, 2011 we will pull a report to verify who has completed their annual update.
-Beginning on December 2, 2011, you will not be allowed to volunteer until your annual review is completed.
+However, in order to remain eligible you must complete this year’s annual review; entitled “Social Media Safety” The annual review must be completed by December 1, 2016.
+On December 2, 2016, we will pull a report to verify who has completed their annual update.
+Beginning on December 2, 2016, you will not be allowed to volunteer until your annual review is completed.

 How long does it take to set up my account in Armatus?

 It may take up to two weeks.
-Once your background check has cleared, the information is forwarded to the Archdiocese who sends it to the Armatus system programmers.
-The programmer’s process updates once a week.
+Once your background check has cleared.

 Why can’t I login?

 There are several reasons why you may be having trouble accessing the Armatus system.

 - Your account is inactive.
 Each year the Archdiocese completes a training audit.
 At that time, all volunteers who have not completed the required training are classified as inactive.
 In addition, if your initial background check was completed at another school or parish and you no longer volunteer there, they may have inactivated your account.

 - Your legal name and the name you use are not the same.
 Since background check information is used to create your account in Armatus, the name submitted on your background check authorization form is the name used in the Armatus system.